Why Diversity Should Matter to You

 Explore Male/Female Diversity at Illinois State

-If available, the chart below will include the male to female percentage among Illinois State's faculty, as well as students.
+If available, the chart below will include the male to female ratio among Illinois State's faculty, as well as students.

 School Tends to Attract Students From Its Home State

-Do you want a local college that primarily pulls students from within Illinois ?
-This could be a good choice for you.
+Do you want a local school that attracts local students?
+This could be a good option for you.

-We've derived the geographic diversity of each school by looking at where undergraduates lived before they attended college.
+We've determined the geographic diversity of each school by looking at where accepted students lived before they were admitted.

 Over 90% of the students attending Illinois State University come from within Illinois.
-This means Illinois State is below average in geographic diversity with a ranking of #1,716.
+This puts Illinois State's level of geographic diversity below the national average and gives it a national geographic diversity ranking of #1,716.

 The undergraduate student body is split among 22 states (may include Washington D.C.), as shown in the chart below.